Jennifer Paige

-Jennifer Paige Scoggins (born September 3, 1973) is an American singer.
+Jennifer Paige is an American singer.
 She is best known for her international number-one pop hit "Crush" and other singles "Sober", "Always You" and "Ta Voix (The Calling)" in duet with French singer Lââm.

 Career

 Jennifer Paige

 Jennifer's career as a Billboard 100 pop singer began with her first single, "Crush".
 The song, written by Andy Goldmark, Mark Mueller and Cosgrove & Clark was initially played by KIIS-FM in Los Angeles in April 1998 and went on to be the most-requested song on the radio station that summer.
 It became a number 3 Billboard chart hit in the U.S., logged 17 weeks in Billboard magazine's Top 10.
-"Crush" also topped the charts in Australia, Canada, and New Zealand, and peaked at number 4 in the United Kingdom.
+"Crush" topped the charts in Australia, Canada, and New Zealand, and peaked within the top ten of the charts in several other countries, including Austria, France, the Netherlands, and the United Kingdom.

 Her debut album, Jennifer Paige, was released in August 1998, and consisted of guitar-driven mid-tempo songs.
 Critics took notice of her voice.
 "Crush" was followed by two other singles, "Sober" and "Always You", the latter reaching #6 on the Billboard Dance Chart.

 In the summer of 2000, Paige recorded a new song for the soundtrack of the film Autumn in New York, called "Beautiful".